 Sacred Arts Research invites you to an intimate gathering celebrating the rich tradition of Indian Classical Music.

-Immerse yourself in the atmosphere resonant of the days of court musicians performing for royalty in Indian palaces.
-Our concerts are intimate, giving the audience and musicians an opportunity to connect, ask questions and speak to the inspiration and history of the music being shared.
+Immerse yourself in an atmosphere resonant of an era where court musicians performed for royalty in Indian palaces.
+Our concerts are intimate, like that of a palace music chamber, giving the audience and musicians an opportunity to connect, ask questions and speak to the inspiration and history of the music being shared.
 Enjoy the deep meditation that only classical Indian raga can bring!

-On July 19th we will have a Sitar- Tabla concert featuring:
+On September 27th we will have a Sitar and Tabla concert featuring:

 This event is a $20 suggested donation.
 All funds go to support the musicians and future programing at SARF.
 No one will be turned away for lack of funds and we appreciate your support!

 ABOUT THE MUSICIANS

 K.G.
 Westman is one of Europe´s foremost sitar players in the field of north Indian classical and semi classical music.
 As a senior disciple of Pandit Rabindra Narayan Goswami he has performed in India, Sri Lanka, Europe, USA and Russia as well as for radio and T.V.

 Due to training in both Indian and western music, he also makes an excellent teacher and conductor of workshops regardless of the background of the participants.